algosup/2022-2023-project-3-harfang3d-binding-Project-1-group/Documents Specifications/Functional_Specifications.md

 ### 1.1 Purpose

 [HARFANG® 3D](https://www.harfang3d.com/en_US/) is a 3D engine that allows you to create 3D games and applications.
-It is a cross-platform engine that can be used on Windows, Linux and macOS.
+It is a cross-platform engine that can be used on Win32, Win64 Intel, Linux 64 Intel and Aarch 64 ARM .
 It is written in **C++** and uses OpenGL for rendering.
 It is also compatible with Vulkan and DirectX 11.

 Based on the information provided, it appears that the purpose of developing another 3D engine, **HARFANG® 3D** is to meet the specific technical, sovereignty, and long-term requirements of the civil and defense industries.
 These industries have strong technical requirements such as safety certification and custom hardware, as well as a need for confidentiality and the ability to run offline.